9 Best Fall Drives in Colorado to See Mountain Autumn Colors

 Stop in at the city of Alma, Colorado

 Alma, Colorado is a notable stop on your fall drive because at 10,578 ft in elevation, Alma is North America’s highest incorporated municipality.
+Founded in 1873 as a mining town, Alma now has 275 permanent residents.

 4. Hoosier Pass between Alma and Breckenridge